 Please direct questions or comments to Kevin Gardner, Manager of Financial Services, at kevin.gardner@ocdsb.ca cc Senior Staff Manager of Board Services Manager of Financial Services Corporate Records

 Attach.

 This document consolidates the responses to all questions received regarding the development of the 2020-2021 Staff-Recommended Budget.
-Responses to a number of questions are pending.

 Release of 11 August 2020 - questions 1 to 30